mediatoolkit/pareco/README.md

         --localDir my-local-directory \
         --remoteDir my-remote-directory \
         --server http://my.server.com:8080

+or, instead of command line client, start a basic web UI client wrapper:

+    ./pareco-cli-runner.sh --port 8080

+and open `http://localhost:8080` in browser

 client will execute upload of all files and directories within its `my-local-directory` to server into its local directory `my-remote-directory`.